 - Learning three strategies that will make you a more effective leader

-The report will begin by giving you an overview of your leadership based on the way you see yourself, as shown in how you answer the questions.
+The DiSC profile report will begin by giving you an overview of your leadership based on the way you see yourself, as shown in how you answer the questions.
 Your raters will answer the same questions about you, and you will then be given a graph that shows your responses in relation to the ones of your raters.
 In addition to the graph, it will give you a detailed explanation of all areas.

 The end of the report will go over your three greatest strengths as a leader.
-It will allow you to study these in-depth.
+It will allow you to study this in-depth.
 It will also take three areas where you may need some more improvement, and turn them into three strategies that you can follow.
 Knowing your greatest strengths, and using the three strategies given to you will allow you to greatly improve your effectiveness as a leader.